arsh-tripathi/ImgtoASCII/README.md

 ## Results

-Here is the result when I pass this image to the program
+The result when I pass this image to the program is as follows: